MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-manage-inputs-outputs-pipeline.md

 ---
-title: Manage component and pipeline inputs and outputs
+title: Manage inputs and outputs for components and pipelines
 titleSuffix: Azure Machine Learning
-description: Learn how to manage inputs and outputs of components and pipelines in Azure Machine Learning.
+description: Understand and manage inputs and outputs of pipeline components and pipeline jobs in Azure Machine Learning.
 services: machine-learning
 ms.service: azure-machine-learning
 ms.subservice: core